wengair/react-example/README.md

 ### Setup
 `$ git clone git@github.com:wengair/react-example.git`
 Clone this repo to your computer.
 Since we use the RESTful style to connect the frontend and backend, we need to install the library for both of them.
 `$ npm install`
-Run this command to install all the necessary libraries for the frontend.
+Run this command to install all the necessary libraries for the frontend (the root folder `/`).
-Then enter the `backend` folder and `$ npm install` again to install all necessary libraries for the backend.
+Then enter the `/backend` folder and `$ npm install` again to install all necessary libraries for the backend.
 ### During the development
-Since our frontend and backend are separated, you need to run `$ npm start` in both folders to make the site work properly.
+Since our frontend and backend are separated, you need to run `$ npm start` in both folders (`/` and `/backend`) to make the site work properly.
 Or you could only run the command in one folder if you don't need another one.
 For frontend:
 This command will run the app and you can open [http://localhost:3000](http://localhost:3000) to view it in the browser.